SmithLabBio/popai/README.md

-# This is a beta release.
+# This is a beta release!

-# The full documentation can be found:
+# The full documentation can be found: [https://read](https://delimitpy.readthedocs.io/en/latest/)